Christianmo/CMOFormValidate/README.md

 `npm i cmoformvalidate`

-For more details see [the proyect website](https://christianmo.github.io/CMOFormValidate/).
+For more details and documentation see [the proyect website](https://christianmo.github.io/cmoFormValidate/).